Santa Barbara Police Release Results of DUI Checkpoint

-Of the 218 vehicles that passed through the checkpoint, 12 people were found driving without a valid driver’s license and/or suspended, 12 drivers were evaluated for sobriety, 12 vehicles were towed for a 30-day hold and 16 traffic citations were issued.
+Of the 224 vehicles that passed through the checkpoint, 13 drivers were charged and/or arrested for operating without a valid driver’s license and/or suspended, three drivers were evaluated for sobriety and two were driving under the influence.
+Fifteen vehicles were towed, with 13 towed for a 30-day hold.

 Funding for the program was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.